blockwork-eda/blockwork/docs/syntax/tools.md

     As this action will invoke an X11 GUI, the `display = True` argument must be provided in the `Invocation` instance.

+### Paths and Binds

+The example of the GTKWave `view` action above relies on reading files from the host filesystem, this means that they need to be bound into the container prior to invoking the tool.
+When an action is invoked it may manually specify binds, but the arguments list can also contain paths which will be automatically bound into the container.

+Each bound path must be relative to the project root directory on the host, for example if a project is located under `/home/fred/example` then all paths bound in must be under this directory - that is to say `/home/fred/example/waves.vcd` is okay, but `/home/fred/outside.vcd` is not.